 I may shape your blade bevel with up to five belts of progressively finer grit to polish and refine the bevel.
 This thinner edge bevel will now pass through your food (or cardboard) more like a razor and less like an axe!

-HAND Sharpened Edges-
+HAND Sharpened Knives-

 After the bevel is set and thinned, I go to the Hapstone fixed angle hand sharpening station, where I set and refine a secondary bevel (micro bevel) on your knife.
 This micro bevel is usually 2-3 degrees steeper than the primary just set on the Reeder, or 15-17.5 degrees per side.